featured image

 1. Accumulate streaming tokens into a growing response string

-4. Clean up native event listeners on every possible exit path (completion, cancellation, error, component unmount)
+3. Clean up native event listeners on every possible exit path — completion, cancellation, error, and component unmount

-5. Surface the right React state (generating, idle, error) to the UI without triggering redundant re-renders during the streaming hot path
+4. Surface the right React state (generating, idle, error) without triggering redundant re-renders during the streaming hot path

 Get any of these wrong and you either leak native memory, leave the UI stuck in a generating state forever, or flood the React reconciler with hundreds of state updates per second.